ptsteadman/notebook/stories/summer-of-kms.md

 "At a fancy party?
 I think I saw this."

-Chris had noticed that the papers were going with the Hasidic angle, not the tech angle.

 "Yeah, you probably did.
 I met her at a programming thing."

 "That's messed up.
 You okay?"